eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 [**Projection** ](https://www.urbandictionary.com/define.php?term=Projection)is commonplace in meetings between adults, as well as when the child is in the room.
 Learning who's feelings belong to whom, and why, is something I have learned is incredibly important when trying to get things done and, stay whole.

-The key point is, such concepts can be an key influence in any group process, and are as strong a factor in individuals wearing a professional hat, as they are when wearing a parent-carer one.
-Deployed consciously and wisely, they can be helpful in brokering agreements, garnering stakeholder buy-in and ultimately facilitate the reaching of outcomes, which all parties experience as useful.&nbsp;
+The key point is, such concepts can be an key influence in any group process, and are as strong a factor in individuals wearing a professional hat, as they are when wearing a parent-carer one. **Deployed consciously and wisely, they can be helpful in brokering agreements, garnering stakeholder buy-in and ultimately facilitate the reaching of outcomes**, which all parties experience as useful.&nbsp;

-Left unchecked and unprocessed, they are a route to ill health for the adult, and poor outcomes for the child.
+**Left unchecked** and unprocessed, they are **a route to ill health for the adult**, and poor outcomes for the child.

 **Early Help** Offers from Local Authorities are variable.&nbsp; By and large, parents of Young People with SEND, can find these off -putting because the entire process sits in a Safeguarding frame.
-Engagement is frequently led by professionals used to driving any 'assessment' of Help, through the lens of Child Protection.&nbsp; The paid Professionals in a Team around the Child, do not have to make recourse to anything of this nature, in order to update their task-specific knowledge, remain healthy and continue to act objectively, in the best interests of the child.
+Engagement is frequently led by professionals used to driving any 'assessment' of Help, through the lens of Child Protection.&nbsp; The paid **Professionals in a Team around the Child**, do not have to make recourse to anything of this nature, in order to update their task-specific knowledge, remain healthy and continue to act objectively, in the best interests of the child.
 Google a few randomly selected examples on 'Early Help' for families and you will find some LAs are much more 'welcoming' in their tone, than others.

-A national offer is needed which is equitable in its access (and includes Teachers' Wellbeing alongside Clinicians & Social Workers), is not workplace or seniority -specific, sits outside of Safeguarding and crucially, recognise the Parent-Carer as part of the team.
+A **national offer is needed which is equitable in its access** (and includes Teachers' Wellbeing alongside Clinicians & Social Workers), is **not workplace or seniority -specific**, sits **outside of Safeguarding** and crucially, **recognises the Parent-Carer****as part of the team.**

-It's about supporting the professional-level practice skills, and emotional load, demanded of all Team members around a child, regardless of their 'job' title.
+It's about supporting the professional-level practice skills, and emotional load, demanded of all Team members around a child, **regardless of their 'job' title**.

-I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue and seek to trigger a systems-level intervention.
+I am in dialogue with a range of professionals in Health, Education, Therapeutic services and the Public Sector, as well as with Parent-Carers, to raise awareness of this issue and seek to trigger a **systems-level intervention**.

 If you would like to join me in 'support for the supporters' get in touch.&nbsp;